Setting Up a Bitnob Account

 Sandbox vs. Production Environments

-Bitnob uses the same application URL for both sandbox and production.
+Bitnob uses the same API base URL (https://api.bitnob.com) for both sandbox and production.
 The difference is the API keys used, not separate endpoints.
 Always isolate your keys to avoid mixing environments.

 Sandbox Environment